 6 pools, spa*, fitness centre, exercise classes including floatfit®CARIBBEAN aquabase®, tennis courts, beach and water volleyball, non-motorised watersports, mini cinema, kids’ club (4-12 years), teens’ club, shop, Wi-Fi in public areas*

 Restaurants & bars

 The large indoor/outdoor and recently renovated Rainbow Garden offers buffet breakfasts, lunch and à la carte dinners.
 Afternoon tea is served on the terrace.
 In a lovely spot down by Mamora Bay, buffet-style Docksider offers Caribbean-inspired dishes with fresh fish.
 Don’t miss Caribbean night every Thursday, with steel band music.

 We love the view from the new Eleven/11 Restaurant, where an all-day dining menu includes salads, pizzas, paninis and pasta – we recommend the mouth-watering steak salad.
 A few steps up from Eleven/11, Coco Beach Restaurant & Bar serves up an authentic tapas-style dinner menu.
 Piccolo Mondo is the only restaurant that’s at a supplement.
 This fine-dining venue offers a romantic hillside setting and Italian dishes with a Caribbean twist, like lobster ravioli.
 The casual Mamora Bay Beach Grill overlooks the bay and serves burgers, hotdogs, sandwiches and help-yourself nachos alongside drinks.
 The new Mamora Bay Café is built into the treetops and serves a variety of specialty coffees, smoothies, teas and pastries – it's divided into a coffee area and an artist’s exhibition area.

-Sip drinks by the pool at the Reef Deck, sample the hotel’s signature rum punch at the Mamora Bay Bar and enjoy live music in the evening at the Jacaranda Lounge.
+Sip drinks by the pool at the Reef Deck, sample the hotel’s signature rum punch at the Mamora Bay Bar and enjoy live music in the evening at the adults-only Jacaranda Lounge.
 If you’re staying in a Royal Suite, you’ll also have access to an adults-only pool bar during the day.
 A beach buggy service delivers refreshing drinks direct to your sun lounger.
 The resort’s popular Full Moon Party is held once a month and guests can enjoy music, food and lively entertainment.

 Most restaurants open on a rotation basis — you’ll be given the week’s opening times when you arrive at the resort — and some require reservations (bookable a day in advance or on arrival if you’re staying in a Royal Suite).